peucastro/what-im-on/README.md

 - Node.js 18+ installed
 - Supabase account and project configured
-- Environment variables set up (.env.local)
+- Copy `.env.example` to `.env.local` and fill in the required variables

 ### Installation